All university students can download PowerPoint for free using their university email accounts. To do so…

 - Artist Last Name, First Initial.
 (Year).
 Title of the image [Format].
 Retrieved from URL (address of web site)

 - Title of work [Type of work].
 (Year image was created).
 Retrieved from http://

 Add a References SlideAll sources cited throughout your presentation must be included on a separate References slide at the end of your presentation:

-- Cite your references according to 6th edition APA Guidelines
+- Cite your references according to current APA Guidelines

 - Double-space all references and use hanging indentation